Medina of Sfax: Hammams

 Unlike many other medinas of Tunisia, and because of its climate condition, the medina of Sfax has a very reduced number of hammams.
 According to the historian Mahmoud Megdiche, the city had only four, which are: Hammam El Sultan, Hammam El Mseddi, Hammam El West that belonged to the Fourati's family and Hammam Ibn Neji also known as Hamman El Sabbaghine.
-Apart of their hygienic role, these hammams had a very important social role as a space for meetings and a venue for many celebrations such as marriage and circumcision.
+Apart from their hygienic role, these hammams had a very important social role as a space for meetings and a venue for many celebrations such as marriage and circumcision.

 Nowadays, only Hammam El Sultan is still standing, but in poor condition due to lack of protection and renovation works.

 Monuments

 The medina of Sfax has many monuments that are classified as national heritage monuments.
 These monuments are: